manojn0010/Demographic-Modelling-of-Population-Dynamics/documentation.md

 > Implemented in `02_controls_and_policy_phase.R`

 ### Dynamic Components
-- Annual growth is computed as percentage
+- Annual population growth is computed as a percentage change.
 - Lagged growth is constructed using lag()
 - A five-year rolling growth average is computed using `rollmean()` from the `zoo` package.
-- This enables dynamic regression specification.

 ### Policy Regime Construction
 Policy regimes are defined using structural break thresholds: